 Tip: Dynamic remarketing goes even further, by allowing you to see what a user viewed on your site, then show the ads tailored to his/her needs accordingly.
 You ever noticed how you browse Amazon for a specific item, leave it in a cart for a while, and then suddenly you see a banner popping up with a discount on that item?
 It is most likely not a coincidence.

 If you’re going to want to have mobile ads along with your desktop campaigns, you will want to make sure they are optimized and are not just set as default.
 Let’s have a look at some of the ways you can do that.

 I might be preaching to the choir here, but the first thing you will want to do is have a responsive website with a layout, images and a landing page adjusted to a mobile screen size.
 With users leaving web pages within the first 10 seconds (a person’s attention span on mobile is normally way shorter), you’ll need to offer them an exceptional experience, so it's a good idea to invest some time into it.

 Next, you will want to adjust your mobile bids in regards to your desktop campaigns.
 To do so, analyze your campaigns comparing the conversion rate your have on mobile v. the conversion rate you have on desktop.
-You can use Traffic Tracker online dashboard to tell you all the exact stats on your performance and then play with the bids accordingly until you get to an optimal point.

 Mobile users tend to view ads differently and search using fewer words.
 That means that you should separate your campaigns and think of mobile targeted keywords/phrases.
 Some keywords would fit both types of campaigns, however, it will pay off, in the long run, to have it specifically tailored for mobile.